paulinedero/divin/README.md

 npm start
 ```

-Navigate to the divin-folder with the `cd..` and `cd divin` commands.
+Open a new Terminal window to start the mobile app.
+Enter the `cd divin` to go to the divin-folder.
 Execute:
 ```
 npm install
 ```
 and then
 ```
-npm start
+expo start
 ```

 When you run `expo start` (or `npm start`), Expo CLI starts Metro Bundler, which is an HTTP server that compiles the JavaScript code of our app using Babel and serves it to the Expo app.
 It also pops up Expo Dev Tools, a graphical interface for Expo CLI.